-Like I mentioned before, a know very few who actually got disability based on FQAD.
-Most get approved based on pathogenic process or disabling symptoms initiated by the FQ’s.
-To the SOC documenting the symptoms that are making you disabled is important.
-One way to do this is to use the SOC’s Listing of Impairments or often called the Blue Book.
+Like I mentioned before, I don’t know of many that actually got disability based on FQAD alone.
+You will most likely get approved based on a pathogenic process or disabling symptoms initiated by the Fluoroquinolones.
+To the Social Security Administration documenting the symptoms that are making you disabled is important.
+One way to do this is to use the Social Security Administration’s Listing of Impairments or often called the Blue Book.

-If you can document that one of your FQ induced conditions matches one the descriptions listed in the Blue Book approval can come much easier.
-In SOC lingo this is called ‘meeting a listing.’
+If you can document that one of your Fluoroquinolone induced conditions matches one the descriptions listed in the Blue Book approval can come much easier.
+In Social Security Administration lingo this is called ‘meeting a listing.’

-Here is link to the SOC Blue Book Listing of Impairment for Adults
+Here is link to the Social Security Administration’s Blue Book Listing of Impairment for Adults

-A lot of medical conditions that Floxies get diagnosed with are not in the SOC Blue book.
+Some of the medical conditions that Floxies get diagnosed with are not in the Social Security Administration’s Blue book.
 These include diagnoses such as Fibromyalgia, Regional Pain Syndromes, Chronic Fatigue, etc… The good news is that these conditions still have what is known as ‘rulings’ that help guide the disability claim.
 Here are lings to rulings for:

-There are however illnesses in the Blue Book that qualify such as neuropathy.
+There are however illnesses in the Blue Book that qualify such as myopathy, mitochondrial disease and neuropathy.

-Hint: Navigating SOC is complex.
+Hint: Navigating the Social Security Administration is complex.
 At the very minimum I recommend having a family member or friend help you navigate the system.
 If possible, and the most preferred, get a disability lawyer to help you.
 I can’t stress enough that if you are going to use a disability lawyer to shop around.
 Due diligence research can pay off big in this area.
 Some lawyers are nothing more than form pushers while others really care about your situation can help navigate these waters, especially while you are so ill.

 Many disability lawyers do not bill the client.
 If the client wins their disability they lawyer gets a set amount from the government.
 Check with the attorney about their policies and procedures.